-Fast forward to the present, and we are living in a world where smartphones seamlessly connect us to the digital realm, where the boundaries between the physical and virtual are continually blurring.
+Fast forward to now, and we’re in a world where our smartphones keep us effortlessly connected to everything digital, where the boundaries between the physical and virtual are continually blurring.

 TL;DR